Cabrillo National Monument & The Rosecrans National Cemetery (San Diego, CA)

 I have been to San Diego a few times before with my family members.
 Almost 3 years ago we came to celebrate our mom’s birthday in San Diego from L.A.
-So the plan was to casually drive around some nearby nice destinations, eat dinner at a restaurant and go back to L.A on the same day.
-From online searching we found Cabrillo National Monument among the top destinations.
+So the plan was to casually drive around some nearby nice destinations, eat dinner at a restaurant and go back to L.A. on the same day.
+From online searching, we found the Cabrillo National Monument among the top destinations.
 It was getting dark in the evening after a long day and when we went there we found ourselves at a nearby Navy Base with military guards.

-So if you are coming to this area come with some proper guide map or someone who knows that area, in case if your phone GPS is messed up or you lose data.
+So if you are coming to this area come with some proper guide map or someone who knows that area, in case your phone GPS is messed up or you lose data.
 I recommend coming with a group for the first time.
 But it is a lovely place to bike around once you know the place.

 If you love photography like I do, this place is your paradise.
 I went more recently on my birthday with my family members.
-And they were very happy and excited to see that I work nearby of such a nice place.
+And they were very happy and excited to see that I work nearby in such a nice place.

-Note: I have added the URL of official San Diego Tourism Blog photo as the featured image.
+Note: I have added the URL of the official San Diego Tourism Blog photo as the featured image.

 For more information please visit: